Lincoln Hills Foundation

 Transportation: Dial-a-Ride

-The Lincoln Hills Foundation is excited to introduce a Transportation Assistance Pilot Program, addressing the needs highlighted in our recent assessment.
+The Lincoln Hills Foundation is delighted that our Transportation Assistance Program, Dail-a-Ride, has met with so much success.
 This initiative is designed to support seniors* and individuals with disabilities, offering them a convenient and affordable way to move around the City of Lincoln.

 Program Features: